Caustics in the sine-Gordon model from quenches in coupled 1D Bose gases: Numerical Simulations of the Dynamics

-A slice at fixed time through the probability distribution for the spatially averaged phase variable $\langle \tilde{\phi} \rangle_{z}$ is shown in Figure \ref{fig:nonlinear_density_of_trajectories}.
-This is obtained by sorting the $\langle \tilde{\phi} \rangle_{z}(\tilde{t})$ trajectories into bins each of which covers a small range of $\langle \tilde{\phi} \rangle_{z}$ and counting the number of trajectories in each bin.
-The result is noisy due to the thermal fluctuations but the caustics are clearly visible as strong peaks.
+A slice at fixed time through the probability distribution for the spatially averaged phase variable $\langle \tilde{\phi} \rangle_{z}$ is shown in the top panel in Figure \ref{fig:nonlinear_density_of_trajectories}.
+This is obtained by sorting the $\langle \tilde{\phi} \rangle_{z}$ trajectories into bins each of which covers a small range of $\langle \tilde{\phi} \rangle_{z}$ and plotting the number of trajectories in each bin.
+The result is noisy due to the thermal fluctuations but the caustics are clearly visible as sharp peaks.
 These peaks display the characteristic `square root' divergence of fold caustics \cite{Nye_natural_focusing}

 where $\mathcal{P}(\langle \tilde{\phi} \rangle_{z})$ is the probability density and $\tilde{\phi}_{c}$ is the location of the caustic.
 The blue dashed lines in Figure \ref{fig:nonlinear_density_of_trajectories} are fits of Eq.\ (\ref{eq:sqrootsingularity}) to the numerical data and we see that the agreement is good.
 Although the height of the singularities predicted by Eq.\ (\ref{eq:sqrootsingularity}) is infinite at the caustic, this function is integrable so that a probability distribution with caustics is still normalizable (of course, the peaks in the numerical data are of finite height because the number of trajectories is finite).
-A very similar pattern of square root singularities at each caustic is obtained for a time slice through the probability density for the number difference variable so we shall not show it here.
+The positions of the caustics can be matched exactly to the vertical segments of the phase space distribution shown in the bottom panel of Figure \ref{fig:nonlinear_density_of_trajectories}.
+The horizontal segments give rise to a similar pattern of caustics in the probability distribution for the number difference variable (not shown in this figure).